-The Don't-do list when you're going broke
+Don’t-do list when youre going broke

-● Don’t indulge in “retail” therapy.
+● Don’t indulge in “retail therapy”.
 You can’t shop and spend your way to happiness.
 And it’s stressful to buy on credit and having to fork out 20 percent interest payments because you can’t repay the full sum to the credit card bank.

 If you have credit card debts, you MUST stop all needless spending and save every cent to pay off the debts.
 Once you have repaid, go to the bank and cut your card in front of the manager.